 Approximately, about 70-80% of women experience baby blues.
-The symptoms of baby blues include anxiety, crying for no apparent reason, mood changes, sadness, insomnia, fatigue, etc. (Source: americanpregnancy.org).
+The symptoms of baby blues include anxiety, crying for no apparent reason, mood changes, sadness, anxiety, insomnia, fatigue, etc. (Source: americanpregnancy.org).

 Baby blues usually hit women after 3-5 days of giving birth and usually lasts up to two weeks.
 If it doesn’t go away and the symptoms persist, it could be an indication of postpartum depression.

 Always ask for help and let your closed ones know how you feel.
 If needed, seek the help of a therapist.

 6. YOUR BABY POOPS ALL THE TIME

 Let’s talk about poop.
 Babies and toddlers poop ALL.THE.
 TIME.
 Be ready to clean poop at all times and unexpected times, like…um…at 3 am?

 Babies’ intestines are tiny, so whenever you breastfeed them or give them solid food expect a poop-splosion.

 It’s funny how they decide to let it go just after two seconds of you changing their diaper into a clean one.